videolan/x265/doc/reST/cli.rst

 	optimization.
 If the global option :option:`--lossless` has been specified, all CUs will be encoded as lossless unconditionally regardless of whether this option was enabled.
 Default disabled.

+	Only effective at RD levels 3 and above, which perform RDO mode decisions.

 .. option:: --signhide, --no-signhide